 \subsection{Effect of the volume fraction}

-We performed simulations in a dilute condition ($\phi$= 0.11) to investigate the behavior at low volume fractions, characterised by less cell-cell interactions.
-The results for different oscillation frequencies at $\phi$ = 0.11 are compared to those at $\phi$= 0.41 in figure~\ref{fig:hct01ca005lam5}, following the same order as in figure~\ref{fig:hct04ca005lam5}.
+We performed simulations in a dilute condition ($\phi$= 0.11) to investigate the behavior at low volume fractions, characterised by fewer cell-cell interactions.
+The results for different oscillation frequencies at $\phi$ = 0.11 are compared to those at $\phi$= 0.41 in Fig.~\ref{fig:hct01ca005lam5}, following the same order as in Figs.~\ref{fig:hct04ca005lam5} and \ref{fig:effect_lam}.

-The deformation $\langle a_{max} \rangle/a_0$ in dilute conditions remains almost the same as in dense conditions, but with smaller fluctuations than at larger volume fractions, as indicated by the error bar (figure~\ref{fig:hct01ca005lam5}$a$).
+In dilute conditions, the deformation index, $\langle a_{max} \rangle/a_0$, remains almost the same as in dense conditions, but with smaller fluctuations than at larger volume fractions, as indicated by the error bar (Fig.~\ref{fig:hct01ca005lam5}a).
 Although frequency-induced deformations are found in the intermediate range of $f_{in}$ (0.0333 $\leq f_{in} \leq$ 1), all the variations with respect to the case of steady shear flow are always less than 1\%.
-The mean orientation $\langle \theta \rangle/\upi$ and its fluctuations also remain similar to those in the dense suspension, as shown in figure~\ref{fig:hct01ca005lam5}($b$), with $\langle \theta \rangle/\upi$ fluctuating around zero for all $f_{in}$, resulting in a lower average $\langle \theta \rangle/\upi$ than under steady shear flow.
+The mean orientation $\langle \theta \rangle/\pi$ and its fluctuations also remain similar to those in the dense suspension, as shown in Fig.~\ref{fig:hct01ca005lam5}(b), with $\langle \theta \rangle/\pi$ fluctuating around zero for all $f_{in}$, resulting in a lower average $\langle \theta \rangle/\pi$ than under steady shear flow.